fthomasmorel/FTMainColor/README.md

 1. You just got your ```UIImageView``` with an image.
 2. Find the main color using the Pod and set your view's ```backgroundColor```
 3. Add a gradient layer on your picture to smoothly integrate your image
-4. And whatever you want juste like a label

 ## Install